-This list was written in blood and sweat, and the knowledge behind it was learned the hard way by many loyal bank clients who’ve come to our office to try getting mortgage at the last minute.
+This content of this list was learned the hard way by many loyal bank clients who have come to our office to try getting mortgage at the last minute.
 Unfortunately, these clients learned that there are many things that the bank won’t necessarily share with its clients.
-It’s important to remember that the banker sitting in front of you represents, first and foremost, the interests of his employer, the bank – and one of the bank’s primary interests is profit.
+It’s important to remember that the banker sitting in front of you represents, first and foremost, the interests of their employer, the bank – and one of the bank’s primary interests is profit.
 Your interests as a client are, at best, second place.
-So what won’t your bank tell you at the crucial moment?
+So what won’t your bank tell you at this crucial time?

 Of course, it’s not fair to expect your bank, which is, after all, working to win your business, will point you to their competition.
 But, at any given moment, the lowest mortgage rates and deals offered by different lending institutions are being updated.
 To get the best rate and the best deal, you need someone who is connected to all of the banks and lending institutions, and has access to all of the data and can see the overall picture, working for you.
 It’s important to know that your bank will likely be pushing a certain rate or package as their good deal – so while your bank might offer a great three year mortgage, their five year terms could be lousy, but someone else’s five year mortgage might be exactly what you need.